coxrichuk/pushMenu/README.md

  - Add method to close menu
  - Add option to choose whether to close menu on body click
  - Add option if level has an arbitrary active class menu opens at this level again
- - Add option to scroll to top of the menu when going between levels